Murder of Cameron Blair: Uncooperative witnesses

 During the trial of the youngest suspect, two witnesses left Ireland to avoid testifying in court.
 Darragh O'Connor and Craig O'Donoghue travelled to Ayia Napa, Cyprus in order to avoid giving evidence.
 Upon their return to Ireland in July 2021, both men were charged with what O'Connor's sentencing judge described as "calculated and deliberate" contempt of court, and were each jailed for two months in two separate hearings.
 O'Donoghue was also ordered to pay a €1,000 fine.

 In August 2021, having served less than one month of his sentence, O'Donoghue was accidentally released from prison.
 A system error calculated that O'Donoghue was entitled to remission, but this is not available to prisoners jailed for contempt of court in Ireland.
 Within a week of his release, Gardaí arrived at his home to re-arrest him, but he wasn't there.
 The following day, the 17 August, O'Donoghue went to Cork Prison of his own volition to be re-committed.

+Release

+The teenager who was fourteen-years-old at the time of the murder was released in January 2023, then aged eighteen-years-old.
+He received a 25% remission on his sentence, an automatic entitlement for prisoners in Ireland who are not found guilty of further offences while incarcerated.
+Initially due to receive a further five-week remission, this was rescinded following complaints from Blair's parents.